Log in

 By preserving their true stories and making those stories available to all, we hope to allow current and future generations to see that ordinary men found heroes within, and didn’t give up.

-This website is our way of saying “Thank you” to these men and others like them.
+This web page is our way of saying “Thank you” to these men and others like them.

 • Story of Mukden